goofatgit/homebridge-s7plc/README.md

 Connects homebridge with Siemens S7 PLC

-Create Lamp Accessories which will act like Homebridge devices.
+1. Create Lamp Accessories which will act like Homebridge devices.

 Devices are controlled via a DB in the PLC.

 Homebridge will check the Output of PLC to get the actual state when you start the app on your phone.

+2. Create Temperature Sensoers that will show actual Temperature

 # to install this plugin